Finding a Top Financial Advisor Firm in Tulsa, Oklahoma

 Bridgecreek is also the smallest firm on this list, with just two advisors on staff.
-Despite the small size of its advisory team, the firm’s full staff includes three certified investment management analysts (CIMAs) and two chartered wealth managers (CWMs).
+Both of them are chartered wealth managers (CWMs) and chartered investment management analysts (CIMAs).
 It is a fee-only firm that charges only a percentage of assets under management.

 In 2017, Barron's named Bridgecreek’s founders, Chuck Fuller and Brian Carney, as among the nation's top 1,200 financial advisors.